PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/dynamic-programming.md

 ---
 draft: false
 date: '2022-08-23'
-updated: '2025-04-19'
-title: Dynamic Programming
+title: 'Algorithms: Dynamic Programming'
-tags: ['Dynamic Programming']
-summary: A collection of dynamic coding problems and their solutions with Big O time complexity saved for reference.
-Solutions include both brute force and optimized solutions.
+tags: ['data structures algorithms', 'dynamic programming']
+summary: A review of dynamic programming and the techniques used to implement it including Brute Force, Top Down Memoization, & Bottom Up Tabulation.
 ---

 # Introduction

-Dynamic Programming(DP) is a problem-solving approach in computer science that optimizes recursive solutions by storing the results of subproblems to avoid recalculating them.
+Dynamic Programming(DP) is a problem-solving approach in computer science that optimizes solutions by storing the results of subproblems to avoid performing the same calculation repeatedly.

-# Problems

-We're going to solve the following problems using brute force, memoization, & tabulation.
+Here's a list of canonical problems used to study DP.

 - [1.
 Fibonacci](#1-fibonacci)
 - [2.
 Grid Traveler](#2-grid-traveler)